-The scale factor does not change the spectrum significantly, since it is cancelled out in the ratios $\hat{q}=b/a$ and $\tilde{q}=b/a^\prime$, and also its effects are second order in $\epsilon$.
+The scale factor does not change the spectrum significantly, since it is canceled out in the ratios $\hat{q}=b/a$ and $\tilde{q}=b/a^\prime$, and also its effects are second-order in $\epsilon$.
 However, numerically, normalization may help in reducing the numerical error.
 In subsequent sections, we refer to \eqref{eq:al-iter} as the Ablowitz-Ladik method (AL1) and to \eqref{eq:al-iter2} as the modified Ablowitz-Ladik method (AL2).